a year in the life of a muse and model | read | i-D

 Rosaline: What do you think this book says about us?

 Fern: It says that I'm an exhibitionist and you encourage me!
-It shows that we believe in dreaming, romanticism and escapism.
-It also reveals that we both grew up and live and hang out in south London, which is comforting.
-What's your favourite thing about south?
+It shows that we believe in dreaming, romanticism, and escapism.
+It also reveals that we both grew up and live and hang out in South London, which is comforting.
+What's your favorite thing about South?

 Rosaline: The commons, where I grew up.
 I tried everything for the first time there.
 You?